A cookbook is the fundamental unit of configuration and policy distribution in Chef Infra.

 Chef Infra Client runs a recipe only when instructed.
 When Chef Infra Client runs the same recipe more than once, the results will be the same system state each time.
-When a recipe is run against a system, but nothing has changed on either the system or in the recipe, Chef Infra Client won’t change anything.
+When a recipe is run against a system, but nothing has changed on either the system or in the recipe, Chef Infra Client will not change anything.

 A cookbook is comprised of recipes and other optional components as files or directories.